crcx/retroforth/doc/RETRO-Book.md

 #300 buffer:add
 ```

-And then retreive the values:
+And then retrieve the values:

 ```
 buffer:get n:put nl